vegfall/pg3402_exam/README.md

 - [x] Implement method for frontend to loop through questions
 - [x] Add actuator and consul to current services
 - [x] Add gateway to backend
-- [ ] Add a way to create a new quiz session
+- [x] Add a way to create a new quiz session
+- [x] Add result service
+- [ ] Add asynchronous communication between result and question
+- [ ] Add way for storing and displaying result after a round
 - [ ] Store quiz session in a database
-- [ ] Add a backend service to check and provide results
 - [ ] Add AI service with asynchronous communication
 - [ ] Setup API call message to openai to get desired data
 - [ ] ...